Share your love

 In my case, I get the following output:

-If it is not running, use the following commands to start and enable your firewallD:
+If FirewallD is not running, use the following commands to start and enable it:

 # sudo systemctl start firewalld